aws-samples/build-an-event-driven-knowledge-graph-with-machine-learning/README.md

 Start by deploying the architecture with CDK (see instructions below) then run through the steps in the sample Jupyter notebook by:
-* navigating to the Sagemaker console
+* navigating to the Amazon SageMaker console
 * expanding the "Applications and IDEs" section on the left hand side.
 * Clicking notebook instances
 * Finding the notebook deployed by the CDK.
 It should start with `workbenchgraphnotebookinstance`.